7 Reasons To Appoint A Tenant Rep

 6. Optimise your space

-A Tenant Rep will analyse your business needs and help you to identify essential layout requirements suitable to your company culture and working style.
+There are many ways to optimise the way you use your space.
+A valuable Tenant Rep will lower your average rent per square meter without compromising your business’s productivity and efficiency.
+They will analyse your business needs and help you to identify all layout requirements suitable to your company culture and working style.

 7. No Conflict of Interest